 Some of the higher-level mattresses have been made in environmentally and socially sustainable ways, so you know you’re supporting ethical business all along the supply chain.

-My favorite is the Emily Organic Crib Mattress.
+Our top pick for the best organic crib mattress is the Emily Organic Mattress.
 It has all of the top organic certifications that ensure safety and sustainability.
 While the mattress is heavier, the coil springs make it more likely to remain firm through the toddler years.